 Stay abreast of and use technology to carry out music management tasks

-- Select and use the current range of professional office management computer software to complete office-related tasks
+- Select and use the current range of professional music industry software to complete office-related tasks.

 Entrepreneurship